spykelionel/react-projects/.github/ISSUE_TEMPLATE/project-submission.md

 ---

-### 🧩 Challenges & Solutions
+## 🧩 Challenges & Solutions

-Describe any major challenges you faced and how you solved them:
+Describe any major challenges and how you solved them.
-- Example: “Struggled with Redux async logic — solved using createAsyncThunk”
-- Example: “Had trouble with Tailwind responsiveness — fixed with custom breakpoints”

 ---

-### 📦 Backend Integration (if applicable)
+## 🔐 Backend Integration (Optional)

-If you used a backend service:
+If applicable:
-- Which BaaS did you choose?
+- BaaS used
-- What data did you store?
-- How did you handle authentication or API calls?
+- Auth method
+- Data stored
+- Hosting platform

 ---

-### 🧹 Improvements & Next Steps
+## 🧹 Improvements & Next Steps

 What would you improve or add next?
-- Example: “Add unit tests with Vitest”
-- Example: “Refactor components into reusable UI library”

 ---

-### 🏷️ Reviewer Tag
+## 🏷️ Reviewer Tag

 @spykelionel — please review when available.